seattletimes/thanksgiving-2016/src/gravy1.md

   <li>1 medium shallot, finely minced
   <li>1 cup Marsala, red wine, dry sherry or anything of your choosing (this could be a fruit juice; if substituting a liquor like bourbon, cut the quantity in half)
   <li>Reduced brodo from above
-  <li>1 stick unsalted butter, cold, cubed butter slightly softened
+  <li>1 stick unsalted butter, cold, cubed, slightly softened
   <li>Sherry vinegar or a fruit jam, such as black currant (optional)
 </ul>